The History and Philosophy of Science program began in 1946 at the University of Melbourne as one of the first departments of its kind in the world.

 Our academics are leading teachers, researchers and industry professionals.

-Lecturer in Social studies of technology; History and Philosophy of Science Discipline Chair
+Professor of Social studies of technology; History and Philosophy of Science Discipline Chair

-Lecturer in Science and Technology Studies
+Senior Lecturer in Science and Technology Studies

 Professor in History and Philosophy of Science